davidkassa/southwest-checkin-3/README.md

 ## Installation ##

 The easiest way to install the dependencies is with [pip](http://pypi.python.org/pypi/pip), a python package manager.
 It is also good practice to isolate your environment with a [virtual environment](http://www.virtualenv.org/en/latest/).
-If you are unfamiliar with pip or virtualenv, I would recommend reading [this](http://mirnazim.org/writings/python-ecosystem-introduction/).
+If you are unfamiliar with pip or virtualenv, I would recommend reading _[Python Ecosystem: An Introduction](http://mirnazim.org/writings/python-ecosystem-introduction/)_.

     $ pip install -r requirements.txt